Inha-united-soccer/INHA_GUI/readme.md

 * **Game Lock Mechanism** To prevent accidental command inputs during critical match moments, a "Game Lock" mode will be implemented.
 Once activated, sensitive UI controls will be disabled to ensure system stability.

-* **Control Authority Handoff** Implementing a seamless transition system for joystick control.
+* **Control Authority Handover** Implementing a seamless transition system for joystick control.
 This will allow multiple operators to hand over control authority or switch between manual and autonomous modes without interruption.

 * **Live Telemetry & Topic Visualization** Expanding data integration to subscribe to internal robot topics (ROS-based).
 This will allow for real-time visualization of sensor data, motor temperatures, and higher-level diagnostics directly in the browser.

 * **Remote Configuration Editor** A built-in JSON/YAML editor to modify robot parameters and strategy configurations on-the-fly without needing to manually edit files via SSH terminal.

 ### 🚀 Core Vision & Philosophy
-And much more is in the works.
-This roadmap represents only the first steps.
-We am architecting this platform to be a truly scalable ecosystem, bridging the gap between complex robotic logic and intuitive control.</br>
+We are architecting this platform to be a truly scalable ecosystem, bridging the gap between complex robotic logic and intuitive control.</br>
-**Stay tuned as We continue to redefine the boundaries of Human-Robot Interaction.**
+**Stay tuned as we continue to redefine the boundaries of Human-Robot Interaction.**